rocky-linux/documentation/docs/guides/security/firewalld-beginners.md

 firewall-cmd --zone=[your-zone] --remove-interface=[your-network-device]
 ```

-To make your own brand new zone with a completely custom set of rules, and to check that it was added properly:
+To make your own brand-new zone with a completely custom set of rules, and to check that it was added properly:

 ```bash
 firewall-cmd --new-zone=[your-new-zone]